kylevice/homebridge-DCH-S162/README.md

-# Homebridge D-Link's DCH-S220 Wi-Fi enabled Siren Plugin
+# Homebridge D-Link's DCH-S160 Wi-Fi enabled Water Detector

+### STILL A WORK IN PROGRESS
+Forked from mtflud/homebridge-dchs220-siren to port over to the DCH-S160 water sensor.

+# Old documentation:

 This plugin exposes the functionality of D-Link's DCH-S220 Siren as a Switch.